hellobytecodes/SikchatMessanger/README.md

 ## 🙌 Credits

 Built with plain PHP + SQLite + vanilla JS — no frameworks, no build tools, just a fast, self-hostable messenger you fully own and control.

+# Creator 🧑‍💻
+An Iranian boy who loves the computer world (: